tradle/mycloud/README.md

 - warmup: keeps lambda containers warm to prevent cold start.
 Concurrency is configurable
 - preauth (HTTP): generates temporary credentials (STS) for new connections from users, attaches the IotClientRole to them, creates a new session in the `presence` table (still `unauthenticated`).
 Generates a challenge to be signed (verified in `auth`) \*
 - auth (HTTP): verifies the challenge, marks the session as authenticated \*
-- onconnect (IoT): updates the user's session, marks the user as connected
+- onconnect (IoT): updates the user's session.
+If the user is already subscribed to the right MQTT topics, attempts to deliver queued up messages depending on the user's announced send/receive position
 - ondisconnect (IoT): updates the user's session, marks the user as disconnected
-- onsubscribe (IoT): sends the user messages depending on their announced send/receive position
+- onsubscribe (IoT): updates the user's session.
+If the user is already connected, attempts to deliver messages depending on the user's announced send/receive position
 - onmessage (IoT): processes inbound messages from the user.
-Pending validation, stores the object in ObjectsBucket and passes the message off to the `bot_onmessage` lambda
+Pending validation, stores the object in `ObjectsBucket` and passes the message off to the `bot_onmessage` lambda. *Note: currently the bot_onmessage lambda is run in-process, rather than invoked through AWS Lambda*
 - onmessage_http (HTTP): (DEPRECATED in favor of `inbox`) same as `onmessage`, but HTTP, so it has a higher maximum payload size.
 - inbox (HTTP): receives batches of inbound messages (typically from other MyCloud's)
 - to-events: replicates streams from `inbox`/`outbox`/`seals` tables to the `events` table